statsig-io/docs/docs/experiments-plus/power-analysis.md

    ![image](https://user-images.githubusercontent.com/31516123/236296790-d7768b1a-13ca-4e55-9877-bdad607d6da4.png)

-1. Select the popluation used to determine the metric mean and variance and to estimate the number of exposures over time.
+1. Select the population used to determine the metric mean and variance and to estimate the number of exposures over time.
     - Everyone: Analysis is based on the entire user base.
     - Targeting gate: Analysis is scoped to the set of users that pass the selected feature gate, which has been active for at least 7 days.
 Choose this option when you plan to use a targeting gate for the experiment.
 Note: This will trigger an offline query, you'll be notified when results are ready.
     - [Coming soon] Past experiment: Analysis is based on data collected from in a previous experiment.
 Use this option when the new experiment will impact a similar user base or part of the product as the previous one.
 2. Select a metric of interest (or multiple metrics for a targeting gate analysis)
 3. Select the type of analysis to perform:
-    - Fixed Allocation: You know the available allocation, the tool tells you the expected MDE for different durations
+    - Fixed Allocation: You know the available allocation, the tool tells you the expected MDE for each duration
     - Fixed MDE: You know the effect size you want to measure, the tool tells you the allocation and duration needed
 4. Click on **Start Calculation** to see the results